 5.3.
-Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?
-3 Yes medical school buildings are 100% powered by renewable energy

-Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.

-Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.

-Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.

-Score explanation: Current infrastructure renovation includes the installation of a solar photovoltaic system with a capacity of 15kWp on-site to reduce the energy demand from non-renewable energy sources.
+Do buildings/infrastructure used by the institution for teaching (not including the hospital) utilize renewable energy?
+3 Yes institution buildings are 100% powered by renewable energy.
+(3 points) 2 Institution buildings source >80% of energy needs from off-site and/or on-site renewable energy.
+(2 points) 1 Institution buildings source >20% of energy needs from off-site and/or on-site renewable energy.
+(1 point) 0 Institution buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+(0 points) Score explanation: Current infrastructure innovation includes the installation of a solar photovoltaic system with a capacity of 15 KWP on site to reduce the energy demand from nonrenewable energy sources

 5.4.
-Are sustainable building practices utilised for new and old buildings on the medical school campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?

-- Yes, sustainable building practices are utilised for new buildings on the medical school campus and the majority of old buildings have been retrofitted to be more sustainable. - 2 Sustainable building practices are utilised for new buildings on the medical school campus, but most old buildings have not been retrofitted. - 1 Sustainable building practices are inadequately or incompletely implemented for new buildings. - O Sustainability is not considered in the construction of new buildings.

-Score explanation: In structural and non-structural applications, for both concrete and masonry work minimum of 30% of cement is replaced with fly ash.
+Are sustainable building practices utilised for new and old buildings on the institution's campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?
+3 Yes, sustainable building practices are utilised for new buildings on the intitution's campus and the majority of old buildings have been retrofitted to be more sustainable.
+(3 points) 2 Sustainable building practices are utilised for new buildings on the institution's campus, but most old buildings have not been retrofitted.
+(2 points) 1 Sustainable building practices are inadequately or incompletely implemented for new buildings.
+(1 point) 0 Sustainability is not considered in the construction of new buildings.
+(0 points) Score explanation: In structural and non-structural applications , for both concrete and masonry work minimum of 30% of cement is replaced with fly ash.
 All paints and adhesives used in the project have low volatile organic compounds (VOCs) content.
 The insulation, refrigerant, and fire fighting system used in the building have no components with ozone depletion potential.

 The majority of the old building have been or are currently being renovated.
-Such as replacing old, high- energy-consuming fluorescent bulbs with newer, low-energy-consuming LED bulbs and whitewashing buildings to reflect sunlight which would make the buildings naturally cooler.
+Such as replacing old, high- energy-consuming fluorescent bulbs with newer, low-energy-consuming LED bulbs and whitewashing buildings to reflect sunlight which would make the buildings naturally cooler transport, or carpooling and these options are well-utilised by students.
+Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.
+(2 points) 1 The institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+(1 point) 0 The institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+(0 points) Score explanation: SCBMCH has battery-operated vehicles for transporting patients within the campus.
+However, strategies to encourage and provide environmentally-friendly transportation options for students have not been implemented.

 5.5.
-Has the medical school or institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?
+Has the institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?
+2 Yes, the institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public